@typia/website

 // Execute the validated function

-const output: unknown = await HttpLlm.execute({
+const output = await HttpLlm.execute({

 connection: { host: "http://localhost:3000" },